Who hasn't heard of the Irish mega band U2?

 In 2010 I saw 'Black Dub' in concert at 'Spaceland' in Los Angeles, and met Daniel Lanois after the show.
 For me, a little dream come true.
 I would be beyond honored to be able to work with this amazing musician some day.

-Please visit www.u2.com to find out more about U2, www.u2lavation.com for more information on L.A.vation, the incredible and the world's best U2 Tribute band, and www.daniellanois.com to find out more about Daniel Lanois.
+www.u2.com to find out more about U2, www.u2lavation.com for more information on L.A.vation, the incredible and the world's best U2 Tribute band, and www.daniellanois.com to find out more about Daniel Lanois.